harshil-bodara/harshil-bodara/README.md

 - Upwork: [@HarshilBodara](https://www.upwork.com/freelancers/~01b6035f3afbab325e)
 - Freelancer: [@HarshilBodara](https://www.freelancer.com/u/harshilbodara23)

-If you have a project in mind or just want to say hi, feel free to reach out to me at any source.
+If you have a project in mind or just want to say hi, feel free to reach out to me at any time.
 I'm always open to new opportunities and collaborations.

 ### My Portfolio:  [Harshil-Bodara](http://harshil-bodara.netlify.app)